Canada Ski Holidays from the UK

 The variety and scale mean that advanced skiers have endless options, but endurance is key—many of the longest and hardest runs demand excellent fitness.

-Is Whistler Blackcomb ski resort good for families?
+Is Whistler Blackcomb good for families?

 Whistler Kids Snow School: The resort offers an outstanding children's ski and snowboard school with dedicated instructors, lesson programs for all age groups (including day camps and multi-day sessions), and secure, fun kids’ zones.
 There are multiple children’s areas—at the base of Blackcomb Mountain and Whistler Mountain's mid-station—featuring magic carpets, enclosed learning zones, and themed play areas like the Tree Fort and Magic Castle.